Project-Books/books-api/README.md

   </a>
 </p>

-GraphQL books API made using Spring Boot.
+GraphQL books API made using Spring Boot and [DGS](https://netflix.github.io/dgs/).
 This is a sibling project of the [Book Project](https://github.com/Project-Books/book-project).

 ## Setup